googlefonts/collidoscope/README.md

     python3 collidoscope -c 5 -cursive yourfont.otf > report.html

-This tests for non-adjacent glyphs and collisions not involving cursive connection for *all combinations of glyphs in your font* with a five-character string.
-This may take a number of years to compute...

-    python3 collidoscope -area 20 -c 2 -r 0600-0700  > report.html

 This just runs an area test for two-character sequences across the basic Arabic range.

 ## Requirements